Workflow Customisation

 • Multi-tier approval configuration

-This makes Fluvial suitable for legal, financial services, healthcare, and other regulated industries where formal approval processes are required.
+This makes RiskNodes suitable for legal, financial services, healthcare, and other regulated industries where formal approval processes are required.

-Workflow customisation transforms Fluvial from a assessment tool into a platform that supports unique business processes, improving efficiency while maintaining the rigorous controls and approval processes required in regulated environments.
+Workflow customisation transforms RiskNodes from a assessment tool into a platform that supports unique business processes, improving efficiency while maintaining the rigorous controls and approval processes required in regulated environments.